cherryband/Invisible-Gallery/README.md

 Invisible Gallery is an Android gallery app that stores media inside its internal storage.
 By design, the images and videos inside are only accessible by Invisible Gallery app.

+The app has its own lock with passcode and fingerprint support.

 Licensed under [GNU GPL v3.0 or higher](LICENSE).